-Some medicines, including those that you can buy in a shop or chemist, can be harmful to take while you’re having Herceptin.
+Some medicines, including ones you can buy in a shop or chemist, may be harmful to take while you’re having trastuzumab.
 Tell your doctor about any medicines you are taking, including over-the-counter drugs, complementary therapies and herbal drugs.

-It's not advisable to become pregnant or father a child while having Herceptin, as it may harm the developing baby.
-It’s important to use effective contraception while having this drug, and for at least a few months afterwards.
-You can discuss this with your doctor or nurse.
+Your doctor will advise you not to become pregnant or father a child during treatment.
+This is because the drugs may harm a developing baby.
+It’s important to use effective contraception during and for seven months after treatment.
+You can talk to your doctor or nurse about this.

-There is a potential risk that Herceptin may be present in breast milk, so women are advised not to breastfeed while having this treatment and for a few months afterwards.
+There is a possible risk that trastuzumab may be present in breast milk, so women are advised not to breastfeed during treatment and for a few months afterwards.

-It's not known what effects Herceptin may have on your ability to have children in the future.
-If you have concerns about fertility, it's important to discuss them with your doctor before beginning treatment.
+It's not known what effects trastuzumab may have on your fertility (your ability to get pregnant or father a child).
+If you are worried about this, you can talk to your doctor or nurse before treatment starts.